gofractally/psibase/doc/psidk/src/specifications/data-formats/package.md

 ## data/&lt;service&gt;/*

-Files that will be uploaded using the `uploadSys` action.
+Files that will be uploaded using the `storeSys` action.

 ## script/postinstall.json